DiegoReiriz/AkkaAgentsExample/README.markdown

   import SocketProducer._

-  // function that allows us to do some logic before the Agent is up override def preStart(): Unit = {
+  // function that allows us to do some logic before the Actor is up override def preStart(): Unit = {
     log.info("Starting socket PRODUCER actor with following config {}:{}",host,port) }

-  // function that allows us to do some logic once the agent is down override def postStop(): Unit = {
+  // function that allows us to do some logic once the Actor is down override def postStop(): Unit = {
     log.info("Stopped socket PRODUCER actor")
   }